Fit: A Perfect Fit or a Good Enough Fit? (Including Asymmetrical Figures)

 Of course, the more your body varies from the standard, and the more asymmetric it is, the more work is involved in getting a good fit.

 The Good News

-Despite the fact that your weight may fluctate, if you have drafted blocks to fit your individual measurements, you already have a good amount of leeway for getting a good fit.
-If you go up and down a few pounds (or kgs), it won't make that much difference.
+Despite the fact that your weight may fluctuate, if you have drafted blocks to fit your individual measurements, you already have a good amount of leeway for getting a good fit.
+If you go up and down a few pounds (or kgs), it won’t make that much difference.
 Commercial patterns generally have a 2-inch difference between sizes; which means they are supposed to fit women with bust sizes that vary up to 2 inches.
-Given you are drafting your blocks to very specific meausurements, they will still fit if you go up or down an inch (2.5cm) or so.
+Given you are drafting your blocks to very specific measurements, they will still fit if you go up or down an inch (2.5cm) or so.